 Where is the data of Australians being stored by TikTok?

 With rumors and accusations becoming a part of TikTok’s routine, it has been clearly mentioned on their official website that “We store all TikTok US user data in the United States, with backup redundancy in Singapore.
 Our data centers are located entirely outside of China, and none of our data is subject to Chinese law.”

 Despite this policy, there are high chances of data being sent to the servers in China.
 Speaking hypothetically, this could allow China to access biometric data and identify people through facial recognition.

 Would banning TikTok be the ultimate solution in Australia?

 Banning TikTok in Australia isn’t as simple as it seems.
 The government might request Google and Apple to remove the TikTok app from their App Stores for the Australian marketplaces.
-However, users would still be able to download it through third-party websites or with a Virtual Private Network (VPN) that works in Australia.
+However, users would still be able to download it through third-party websites or with a top VPN provider in Australia.
 One can also use free VPNs that work in Australia instead of the paid ones.

 What we’re trying to say is, banning the platform is not the best solution.
 If users continue to use TikTok through any loopholes, citizen data will continue to be collected by TikTok.

 China has a history of maliciously harvesting data.
 It’s no surprise that TikTok, the most trending viral social media platform owned by China, is also collecting massive amounts of user data.
 For Australians that are already dealing with increased surveillance from their own government, this is not something any Aussie would be too happy to hear.